DUI Checkpoint Rights in Indiana

 Much to many of our clients’ chagrin, it is perfectly legal for the police to set up a DUI checkpoint in Indiana.
 Of course, the police must notify the municipality that they intend to conduct a DUI checkpoint at a particular location.
 They also must post when and where the checkpoint will be so the public is well aware.
 This seems like it may defeat the purpose.
 However, very few people actively check to see if there are active DUI checkpoints before they head out for a night with friends.

 As long as the police follow some very soft guidelines, there is nothing to stop them from conducting their DUI checkpoint in Indianapolis, Indiana.
+The United States Supreme Court has affirmed the legality of DUI checkpoints, provided they adhere to strict criteria for safety and legality standards.
+This means that DUI checkpoints are legal under both federal and state law, as long as specific protocols are followed.
 Some of these guidelines include the following:

 • The officers must move quickly from car to car